WebAssembly/spec/spectec/test-prose/TEST.md

 2. Assert: Due to validation, module is of the case MODULE.
 3. Let (MODULE import* func* global* table* mem* elem* data* start? export*) be module.
 4. Let f_init be { LOCAL: []; MODULE: m_init; }.
-5. Push the activation of f_init with arity 0 to the stack.
+5. Push the activation of f_init to the stack.
 6. Let n_data be |data*|.
 7. Let n_elem be |elem*|.
 8. Let (START x)? be start?.